 So who knows, maybe a printed stock certificate of Microsoft still fits somewhere nicely under a Christmas tree?

 Trading212 could be a great broker to create an account in case the receiver hasn’t got one yet.
 It’s easy to use, allows investing in fractional shares and they can automate their investments by setting up a pie with a selection of stocks.
-You can create an account here.
+You can create an account here and we would both get a free share up to a value of 100 Euro.

 How to give stocks for Christmas